 How does it work?

-Universal credit is made up of different elements.
+Working tax credit (WTC) and child tax credit (CTC) are made up of different elements.
 You qualify for the different elements based on your household circumstances.
-All of the elements you qualify for are added together to find a maximum amount which is then reduced based on your income.
+All of the elements you qualify for are added together to find a maximum amount which is then reduced (unless you receive certain social security benefits) if your income is above a certain amount.